 Any list like this is bound to be incomplete, so consider it just a start.
 There are plenty of investment sites that have large sections devoted to personal finance, including Marketwatch.com.
 There are also plenty more blogs devoted to the fun-to-dream-about topic known as “FIRE – Financial independence, retire early.”
 Some of these sites promise the Moon but don’t quite deliver space travel.
 After all, it’s not really that easy to make $1 million by age 30.

-A better trick might be to follow individual reporters who are known for giving out good, unbiased advice.
-Here is the beginning of such a list, in no particular order, with links to their Twitter handles:
+Another trick might be to follow reporters who are known for giving out good, unbiased advice.
+Here is the beginning of such a list with links to their Twitter handles:

 Ron Lieber: We’ve already mentioned him, the Your Money columnist for the New York Times.

-Liz Weston: Weston now headlines the NerdWallet reporting team.
-A certified financial planner, Weston worked at the LA Times and MSN.com for many years and has a small shelf of books behind her name.
+Liz Weston: Weston headlines the NerdWallet reporting team.
+A certified financial planner, Weston worked at the LA Times and MSN.com for years and has a small shelf of books behind her name.

 Jean Chatzky: Chatzky is the long-time financial editor for NBC’s Today Show and runs a financial site at JeanChatzky.com.
 She has a long list of bestselling books behind her too.

-Catey Hill: Hill has been writing about money for more than a decade.
+Catey Hill: Hill has been writing about money for over a decade.
 Her book credits include Shoo, Jimmy Choo! and The 30-minute Money Plan for Moms.
 She’s now at MarketWatch.com

-Phil Taylor: Taylor’s website PTMoney.com evokes his initials and is devoted to finding your way around the gig economy, especially through part-time work.
-Taylor is worth following because he also founded and runs the FinCon conference, which might be the largest gathering every year of financial bloggers.
+Phil Taylor: Taylor’s website PTMoney.com evokes his initials and is devoted to finding your way around the gig economy.
+Taylor is worth following because he also founded and runs the FinCon conference, possibly the largest yearly gathering of financial bloggers.

 Kim Palmer: Like Weston, she also works at NerdWallet.
 Formerly the US News and World Report personal finance editor.